The architecture of the Mbed OS storage solution has the following properties:

 - SDBlockDevice - The SD driver uses the SDCard SPI mode of operation, which is a subset of possible SDCard functionality.

 - FlashIAPBlockDevice - Block device driver bound to the FlashIAP driver in Mbed OS for reading and writing to internal flash.
-Only use this driver on platforms where the FlashIAP implementation is using external flash or in conjunction with a file system with wear leveling, that can operate on a page size granularity.
+Only use this driver on boards where the FlashIAP implementation is using external flash or in conjunction with a file system with wear leveling, that can operate on a page size granularity.

 - MBRBlockDevice - Class that provides a way to manage a Master Boot Record (MBR) on a storage device, which allows you to partition the device.
 Without the MBR, you can still format a storage device with a file system, but including the MBR allows for future partition modifications.